Last update 3/31/21

 What is the status of the reopening of schools and colleges?

-Los Angeles Unified School District (LAUSD) started the school year on
+(grades K - 12) in the Los Angeles Unified School District (LAUSD) to

-become better online learners.
+with online instruction.
 For more information and resources, visit the

 LAUSD website or call their hotline at 213.443.1300.

-colleges and universities may continue essential operations but most academic
+As of March 15, 2021 colleges and universities may continue in-person essential

 What are the symptoms, testing, and treatment options for someone who has COVID-19?